 Storing Homemade Baby Food Safely

 Freezing Purees: Freeze baby food in ice cube trays for easy portioning.
 This method also helps you plan meals ahead.
+You can also use small glass jars with lids to store.

 Labeling: Always label containers with the food type and preparation date.
 Use within 1-2 months for optimal freshness.